rofc/docker-thumbor/README.md

 # docker-thumbor

-Generate Thumbor URL example can be found in `scripts/generate.php` (PHP)
+Generate Thumbor URL example can be found in `scripts/generate.php` (PHP).